dashingsoft/pyarmor/src/platforms/README.md

-# Downloads for Pyarmor Prebuilt Dynamic Library #
+# Downloads for PyArmor Prebuilt Dynamic Library #

 Latest version: **4.0.5**

 Build date: 2018-12-27

-The core of Pyarmor is written by C, the prebuilt dynamic libraries include the common platforms and some embeded platforms.
+The core of PyArmor is written by C, the prebuilt dynamic libraries include the common platforms and some embeded platforms.
 It's not difficult to build for any other platform, even for embeded system (the only dependency is libc).